bespinian/blog/content/posts/manage-buckets-on-cloud-foundry-s3-services.md

 ## S3 Manager

-Alternatively, you can use an open source app I've been developing called [S3 Manager](https://github.com/cloudlena/s3manager).
+Alternatively, you can use an open-source app I've been developing called [S3 Manager](https://github.com/cloudlena/s3manager).
 You can easily run it locally or deploy it to Cloud Foundry and then set the respective environment variables to manage your S3 buckets and files.